jayeliteinc-ai/securekey-lab/README.md

-# securekey-lab
+## SecureKey Lab

-SecureKey Lab is a mobile-first cybersecurity education and Android security diagnostics platform featuring ethical hacking simulations, CTF challenges, and certifications—designed to be legal, safe, and Play Store compliant.
+SecureKey Lab is an educational cybersecurity platform for Android that teaches ethical hacking, mobile security, and cyber defense through simulations, labs, and capture-the-flag challenges.

+🚫 No exploits
+🚫 No password cracking
+✅ Legal, ethical, Play-Store-safe